Dreepye/StarNubMain/Utilities/README.md

 Current Utility Functions
 ============
+- Bytes:
+	- BytesInteger - Converts Integers to and from byte[]'s

 - Cache:
 	- CacheWrapper - Holds Cache Objects that extend TimeCache from this library
 	- BooleanCache - Holds the System Time and a boolean value